-Then contact the ESO (ESDIS Standards Office) at email@example.com and explain the potential submission.
-The ESO can provide guidance on how relevant the proposed standard may be to ESDS, and on the type and amount of information needed to document it in a submission to the standards process.
+Then contact ESO at email@example.com and explain the potential submission.
+ESO can provide guidance on how relevant the proposed standard may be to ESDS, and on the type and amount of information needed to document it in a submission to the standards process.

 Documents submitted for consideration under the Standards Process are called Request for Comment (RFC) documents.